fusioncharts/dev_centre_docs/fusiontime/integrations/your-first-chart-using-angular-in-fusiontime.md

 ### Create the `schema`

 The schema outlines each column represented in the above table.
 The schema contains an array which has multiple objects created in it.
-Each object represents a column in the `DataTable`.
+Each object represents a column in the above table.

-> 'name' and 'type' are mandatory keys for each object.
-If the object type is 'time' then 'format' is also a mandatory key.
+> `name` and `type` are mandatory keys for each object.
+If the object type is `time` then `format` is also a mandatory key.

 To define the schema, let's create a `schema.json` file and copy the following code: